TJ Friedl Player Props: Reds vs. White Sox

-On Saturday, TJ Friedl (.387 slugging percentage in past 10 games, with no homers) and the Cincinnati Reds face the Chicago White Sox, whose starting pitcher will be Mike Clevinger.
-First pitch is at 6:40 PM ET.
+TJ Friedl -- with a slugging percentage of .548 in his past 10 games, including three extra-base hits -- will be in action for the Cincinnati Reds versus the Chicago White Sox, with Michael Kopech on the hill, on May 7 at 4:10 PM ET.

-He had two hits (going 2-for-4 with a double and an RBI) in his last game against the White Sox.
+He racked up four RBI (going 2-for-4 with a triple and a home run) in his previous game against the White Sox.

 TJ Friedl Game Info & Props vs. the White Sox